Thesamuel01/blogs-api/README.md

 This API allows doing via HTTP requests:
  - Log in to System
  - Create, delete and find users
- - Create, delete, find and Update a posts
+ - Create, delete, find and Update blog posts
  - Create and find categories

 # Technologies and Tools Used